Churín, Peru

 • Food (lunch + snacks): S/ 15 – 30.

-📌 Important tip: If you plan to stay overnight, book your accommodation in advance, especially on long weekends.
-At the Plaza de Armas, a tourist information office can help you choose complexes and activities.
+📌 Important tip: If you plan to stay several days, book your accommodation in advance, especially during long weekends.
+At the Plaza de Armas, a tourist office can direct you to the complexes and activities.

-• 3:30 pm: Stroll around the Plaza de Armas, buy cheese and honey.
+• 3:30 PM: Stroll through the Plaza de Armas, purchase of cheeses and honey.

 📅 Option 2: Weekend (2 days)

-• Day 1: Early departure, arrival in Churín, check‑in at accommodation, visit Mamahuarmi and Tingo baths, dinner in town.
+• Day 1: Morning departure, arrival in Churín, hotel check-in, visit to Mamahuarmi and Tingo Baths, dinner in the village.

-• Day 2: Breakfast, hike to Guengue lagoon or visit Fierro baths, lunch, purchase local products, return to Lima in the afternoon.
+• Day 2: Breakfast, hike to Guengue Lagoon or visit to Fierro Baths, lunch, purchase of local products, return to Lima in the afternoon.

-Fees vary by complex, but generally range from S/ 5 to S/ 15 per person.
-Some offer discounts for children and seniors.
+Prices vary depending on the complex, but generally range between S/ 5 and S/ 15 per person.
+Some establishments offer reduced rates for children and seniors.

-There is a Banco de la Nación branch on the Plaza de Armas.
-However, it is advisable to carry enough cash, as not all establishments accept cards.
+On Churín's Plaza de Armas there is a Banco de la Nación branch.
+However, it is advisable to have enough cash, as not all shops and complexes accept cards.

 Is it safe to drive to Churín?

-Yes, the road is generally in good condition, but it has sharp curves.
-Drive carefully and leave early to avoid driving at night.
+Yes, the road is generally in good condition, but has tight bends in the mountainous section.
+It is recommended to drive carefully, leave early to avoid driving at night, and check road conditions during the rainy season.

 Peru Travel Guide 2025 - Tips by Peru Discovery